AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 All data streams shared within the community can be viewed by any community member (**4**).
 Within a community, community administrators can invite and manage which users within their tenant can participate in the community and view shared data.
 Sharing a stream provides access to that stream across tenants.
 It does not copy data from one tenant to another tenant.

+## Community data consumption methods

+You can consume data streams shared into a community the same ways that you consume your own native tenant data.
+Access community data using the following OCS features:

+* **Trending:** View data streams shared into a community in a trend data session, visualizing community data.
+For more information, see <xref:lpvisualizedata>.

+* **Data Views:** Include data streams shared into a community within a data view, allowing you to view data within a third-party tool for data science purposes.
+For more information, see <xref:CreateDataView>.

 ## Community features and benefits

 Communities allow you to easily and securely share operational data with trusted business partners.